Blizihguh/scripts/README.md

 Miscellaneous scripts that don't require their own repositories, but which might maybe be helpful to someone at some point.
 All scripts are provided as-is, with no guarantee of functionality, portability, maintainability, sanity, or decency.

+# Anagraph Solver
+A script to find [anagraphs](https://www.youtube.com/watch?v=qTBAW-Eh0tM&t=597s).
+If you don't know what those are, go binge Tom7's YouTube channel.
+He posted his code to SourceForge, but it seemed like it would be easier to write my own than to set up whatever environment I need to build his.
+Can search for a specific word length, or any word length.

 # JMusicBot Playlist Generator
 A script to generate playlist files for [John Grosh's JMusicBot](https://github.com/jagrosh/MusicBot/).
 When run with no arguments, it outputs a playlist.txt file which contains absolute paths of all the audio files in the directory.
 The first argument is the directory to get music from; the second argument is the filename to output.
 Arguments are optional and positional (so you need to give a directory if you want to give a filename).
 Currently does not handle non-ASCII characters properly, at least on my machine.